The ultimate West Canada Guide

 Glacier View Lodge Sunwapta

-Whenever you plan to do a tour to Athabasca Glacier, be sure to stay close to it because you have to be there by 9.30.
-I opt for the Glacier View Lodge Sunwapta, which was a really good decision.
-It is a small hotel with not that many rooms but it serves the purpose.
+Whenever you plan to do a tour to the Athabasca Glacier, make sure to stay nearby, as you’ll need to be there by 9:30 in the morning.
+I opted for the Glacier View Lodge Sunwapta, which turned out to be a really good decision.
+It’s a small hotel with not that many rooms, but it serves the purpose perfectly — comfortable, convenient, and right across from the glacier.

 Driving time: Athabasca Glacier to Jasper: 1 hour 15 minutes